mikegagnon/js-course/README.md

-# Course in Javascript Game Development
+# Course in JavaScript Game Development

 Improve your JS coding skills through a series of gaming projects, culminating in the development of a Chess AI.
 The course